Make a Difference

 - All recyclables shall be drained and free of food and other foreign materials

-- All cans, glass and plastic bottles must be rinsed and the lids must be removed
+- All cans, glass and plastic bottles must be rinsed.
+Lids must be removed from glass jars.

 - Plastic containers should be crushed to save space in your cart